 Source type: A way to identify and group events with similar attributes regardless of where they came from.
 Like apache web logs - they might come from many different machines with many different log locations, but the fields in the data are essentially the same.
 You can use a source type to refer to them all.

 Get data in!
 Follow the high-level procedure to get started with getting data in.
 Evaluate your data sources, create a test index, and add a few inputs.
 Monitor a file or a directory to get some data into Splunk.
 You can practice using the Splunk Search Tutorial.

 Ingest remote data.
 Install a universal forwarder to get data from other systems into Splunk.

 Accelerate your implementation.
 Explore apps and add-ons created by Splunk and users like you on Splunkbase.
 Apps and add-ons enable you to get data in faster and easier.

-The following video demonstrates how to get data into the Linux version of Splunk Enterprise.
+Click here for a video that demonstrates how to get data into the Linux version of Splunk Enterprise.

-The following video demonstrates how to get data into the Windows version of Splunk Enterprise.
+Click here for a video that demonstrates how to get data into the Windows version of Splunk Enterprise.